Skip to Content

 • Effectively utilising Microsoft Teams as a staff update and communication tool.

-Our Communication Policy will be kept up to date with an annual review.
+Our Communication Policy is kept up to date with an annual review.

 In order to ensure the effectiveness of our communication, we will regularly evaluate our communication approach by: